-Since 1987, Mill Valley residents have supported the City’s Municipal Services Tax to fund its long-term program of street rehabilitation and fire prevention services, including:
+The City’s Municipal Services Tax funds our long-term program of street rehabilitation and fire prevention services, including:

 - Maintaining, repairing and improving streets (safety curbing and striping, regular repaving of most-traveled streets, and improving less-traveled streets).

 - Preventing wildfires by removing brush and vegetation, creating fire breaks, and improving emergency vehicle access.

 The funds generated by this tax have improved the condition of city streets and storm drains, reduced fire hazards, and shortened emergency response times.

 In the 1980s, in a post Proposition 13 budget environment, Mill Valley City Council determined that existing City revenues could not adequately fund street repairs and began to look for additional sources of revenue to fund City improvements.
 The option they decided upon was the Municipal Services Tax.
 The tax was selected to fund the street repair program on a pay-as-you-go basis, thereby avoiding the heavy underwriting and interest expense associated with bonds.
 The tax exempted low income senior citizens and required that all construction be performed by independent contractors selected by a public low- bid process.
 The tax had a fixed termination date, and if renewed, would provide a financing mechanism to maintain the City’s streets permanently.

 The original Municipal Services Tax was introduced to the voters in June 1984 at a cost of $270 per parcel at a time when the law required it to be approved by two-thirds of those voting.
 At the first election, the proposal missed the two-thirds mark by only 67 votes.
 The City resubmitted the proposal twice more, and on the third occasion, after lowering the cost to $145 per parcel and adopting a general tax ratified by a simple majority, the Municipal Services Tax was approved in 1987 and would be in effect for ten years ending in 1997.